eigerco/solana-spec/gossip-protocol-spec.md

 Special care needs to be taken when deserializing such enum as according to the selected variant number of following data bytes may be different.

 ### Push message
-It is sent by nodes who want to share information with others.
+Sent by nodes who want to share information with others.
 Nodes gather data from their `crds` and send push messages to their peers periodically.

 A node receiving a set of push messages will: